 Students in the M.A. program at Bowling Green pursue one of two plans.
 Plan-I is recommended for students who hope to continue graduate study beyond the master’s degree, requires a minimum of 24 semester hours of course work plus a formal written thesis for which 6 hours of credit are granted.
 In this plan, students must pass an oral examination on the thesis and the field of history in which the thesis lies.
 Plan-I permits significant latitude in the selection of a thesis topic.

 In Plan-II, a master’s degree candidate is required to complete an approved course of study comprising a minimum of 30 semester hours.
 Plan-II students then have two options: either pass a final comprehensive examination in two fields of history, or present and defend a Public History Capstone Project.

-Students may also opt to enroll in the Dual Master’s degree programs in History and German, History and French or History and Spanish.
+Students may also opt to enroll in the Dual Master’s degree programs in History and German or History and Spanish.
 Students who pursue one of these options must apply both to the Department of History and the relevant foreign language department, and they must be accepted by both.
 Through these degree pathways, students attain fluency in German or Spanish, experience abroad, exposure to interdisciplinary work, and access to the rigorous training provided to all students in both History and the relevant language department.

 A distinguishing feature of the Master’s programs is the high percentage of students who are funded.
 Successful applicants for competitively awarded research or teaching assistantships receive a stipend and waiver of tuition.